dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Yet both of them cause `stop-the-world` pause to run gc, parallel pause would be a bit shorter
-* concurrent gc - run at the same time as your app running, so don't cause `stop the world` So you can be concurrent & parallel at the same time. or concurrent serial - if it uses single thread Don't confuse:
-Pros to know how gc works - you can better handle:
+* concurrent gc - run at the same time as your app running, so don't cause `stop the world` So you can be concurrent & parallel at the same time. or concurrent serial - if it uses single thread Pros to know how gc works - you can better handle:
 * memory leaks - if objects keep referenced, although you don't need them in code, gc can't delete, so your heap would grow until you get `OutOfMemoryError`
-* constant `stop the world` - gc stop all app thread to run itself, so if you have low latency app. constant stops can have performance issue this is big problem with memory leak, cause if memory leak occur you have less memory, and gc runs
+* constant `stop the world` - gc stop all app thread to run itself, so if you have low latency app. constant stops can have performance issue, this is big problem with memory leak, cause if memory leak occur you have less memory, and gc runs
 * cpu usage - constant `stop the world` cause a lot of cpu consumption gc tuning:
 * adjust heap size